neuropsychology/Courses/Statistics/R/English/Introduction.md

 - <img src="https://www.rstudio.com/wp-content/uploads/2014/03/blue-250.png" height="22">

-R is the language.
-But it is only a language.
-After installing R, you will also need an editor.
-The most popular is RStudio.

 Click on [this link](https://www.rstudio.com/products/rstudio/download3/) and then on the Download green button of RStudio Desktop (Free Licence).
 Then, choose your platform (Windows, MacOS or Linux).